- Guided tour

 American D-Day Experience - Full day private tour

-Experience the main highlights in the Omaha sector of the Normandy landing beaches.
+Experience the main highlights in the Utah and Omaha sectors of the Normandy landing beaches.
 An experienced guide will lead you through the action from start to finish, ensuring that you feel the bravery of the men that fought and died here.

 This tour picks up from Cherbourg Cruise Terminal so you will be able to leave your ship, board our vehicle, see the sites in the American sector and re-join your ship in time for dinner.
 A hassle free way of visiting the Normandy landing beaches!